Are you laboring hard?

 So, what will you do?

-Come to Jesus and reads Word.
-He wants you to learn from him and forsake legalism and folly.
+Come to Jesus and read his Word.
+He wants you to learn from him and forsake your legalism and folly.

 Come to Jesus and receive his Gospel of grace.
-Leave behind the heavy yoke of performance and be clothed in the light yoke of promise.
+Leave behind the heavy yoke of performance and be clothed in his light yoke of promise.